 If you are taking 2 clinical courses in the same semester, you will register for the med/surg course ONLY.
 You will automatically be registered for the co-requisite clinical course.
 So, if you want NUR 265 and NUR 263 or NUR 210 and NUR 162 or NUR 215 and NUR 264, be sure to register for NUR 265 or NUR 210 or NUR 215, and watch your schedule for the addition of the second clinical course.

 Finally, as you are entering the clinical sequence, or progressing through the clinical sequence, if you are ever unable to register for a course(s) that you need, be sure to let me know so that I can help you get the course(s) you need to progress.
 Email me at email@example.com.
 It is important that you let me know as early as possible after registration begins that you were unable to get in a course that you need.
 I will put your name on an alternate list and work toward helping you get enrolled.

 Once a student has qualified for admission to nursing by meeting one of the 4 qualifying options, the student attends orientation.
-Part 1 Orientations are held the 4th Wednesday of every month (except November and December) at 2:00pm on the Airport Campus in the Health Science Building, room 144, the auditorium.
+Part 1 Orientations are at 2:00pm on the Airport Campus in the Health Science Building, room 144, the auditorium (refer to your letter for the date).
 Typically the orientations last about two hours.
 (Notes: Bring a pen.
 Must be on time and cannot leave early.
 Children cannot attend.)